All Episodes

 And they are trained and they are guided by leftist blogs and so forth.

-Just saying, folks, uh, That if these paid actors were there, they'd have the evidence.
+Just saying, folks, that if these paid actors were there, they'd have the evidence.

-As I say, they'd probably get a special Academy Award for their courage in exposing this great injustice.
+As I say, they probably get a special Academy Award for their courage in exposing this great injustice.

-Speaking of tomorrow being Mardi Gros Fat Tuesday, if Michelle Obama hasn't outlawed it, yesterday on TV one's Washington Watch with our old buddy Roland Martin.
+Speaking of tomorrow being Mardi Gras Fat Tuesday, if Michelle Obama hasn't outlawed it, yesterday on TV1's Washington Watch with our old buddy Roland Martin during a panel discussion, Roland Martin had this exchange with a comedian, J. Anthony Brown, about me and my criticism of the First Lady, Much Hel Obama.

 What did he say?